jdsandifer/text_adventure_challenge/README.md

 # text_adventure_challenge
 Build a text based adventure game!

+Feel free to use this prompt to get you started

 You find yourself walking down a forest path there are birds chirping, trees are moving slowly in the wind.
 As you round a corner in path you see the opening to a cave .
 It is wet, covered with vines and moss little ferns are growing along the face of the cave wall.

 Something stirs within you, pulling you toward the cave entrance.
 As you get near a strong gust of wind comes from within the cave.
 It is not musty as you would expect coming from within a cave, but it carries a crisp freshness to it and the sent of salt.